talla-ui/talla-ui/docs/content/en/docs/topics/app-architecture/services.md

 - Shared business logic
 - Worker processes and background tasks

 **Implementation** — Services are represented by classes that extend the {@link Service} class, with a read-only `id` property.
-After adding a service to the application context, you can retrieve it by name (i.e. the `id`), and observe its state using the {@link GlobalContext.services app.services} object from elsewhere in your application.
+After adding a service to the application context, you can retrieve it by name (i.e. the `id`), and observe its state using the {@link AppContext.services app.services} object from elsewhere in your application.

 If you register a service with the same `id` value, the old service is unlinked (using {@link ManagedObject.unlink()}), and the new service is added to the application context in its place.